ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/richtextfield.md

 The Field Type expects an XML value as input, in the form of a string, `DOMDocument` object, or Field Type's `Value` object.
 The Field Type's `Value` object must hold the value in the Field Type's [internal format](#internal-format).
-For a string of a `DOMDocument` object, if the input does not conform to this format, it is converted into it.
+For a string of a `DOMDocument` object, if the input does not conform to this format, it's converted into it.

 ##### Internal format